tarsa129/j3d-animation-editor/README.md

 ability to import .anim files as .bck </br>

 # run from source code:
-you need the latest version of python and pyqt5
+you need the latest version of python and pyqt5. currently only works on python 3.8.2

 # special thanks:
 a lot of this code is stolen / based off of yoshi2's .btk and .brk conversion programs.